Geological mapping of Georgia (U.S. state)

-Geologic mapping of Georgia is the creation of geologic maps, special-purpose maps made to show geological features, of the State of Georgia in the United States.
+Geological mapping of Georgia is the creation of geological maps—special-purpose maps made to show geological features—of the State of Georgia in the United States.
 Rock units or geologic strata are shown by colors or symbols to indicate where they are exposed at the surface.
 Structural features such as faults and shear zones are also shown.
 Since the first national geological map, in 1809, there have been numerous maps which included the geology of Georgia.
-The first Georgia-specific geologic map was created in 1825.
-The most recent state-produced geologic map of Georgia, by the Georgia Department of Natural Resources is 1:500,000 scale, and was created in 1976 by the department's Georgia Geological Survey.
+The first Georgia-specific geological map was created in 1825.
+The most recent state-produced geological map of Georgia, by the Georgia Department of Natural Resources is 1:500,000 scale, and was created in 1976 by the department's Georgia Geological Survey.
 It was generated from a base map produced by the United States Geological Survey.
 The state geologist and Director of the Geological Survey of Georgia was Sam M. Pickering, Jr. Since 1976, several geological maps of Georgia, featuring the state's five distinct geologic regions, have been produced by the federal government.